-I’m obsessed with Israeli hummus, specifically Abu Hassan’s hummus, which I discovered during my trip to Israel.
+I’m obsessed with hummus, specifically Abu Hassan’s hummus, which I discovered during my trip to Israel.
 The best & smoothest hummus I have ever had was in Jaffa and I learned how to replicate it at home with a special ingredient: baking soda.

 Abu Hassan Hummus

 During my beautiful trip to Israel in 2019, I learned new things every day.
-What always gets my attention while travelling is the traditional ways that my favourite foods are made.
+What always gets my attention while traveling is the traditional ways that my favourite foods are made.
 I promise you, this is a labour of love and makes the most beautifully soft, velvety, creamy hummus, the way I had it with every meal in Jaffa, which is the ancient town in Tel Aviv, Israel.

 I based my recipe on the way I learned about hummus at Abu Hassan’s in Jaffa.
 Abu Hassan serves hummus, a bit different by offering it with or without ful (a popular fava bean dish), massabha (very similar ingredients to hummus, completely different in texture), or a combination of all three which is called meshuleshet.